 In order for both aspects to work, companies should not shy away from deploying automated systems – and using their capabilities to their full.
-The benefits to be reaped are not just a ‘big brother’ view of the workforce, but also greater fairness and consideration of the needs of individual workers.
+The benefits to be reaped are full visibility over absenteeism, but also greater fairness and consideration of the needs of individual workers.

 The first step towards tackling absenteeism is having the right tools to both analyse the situation, and take meaningful action.
 Crown’s best-in-class Time & Attendance features allow organisations to capture attendance data in a level of detail unmatched by other systems.
 Time is logged digitally and to the minute, meaning an end to inaccurate timesheets, while absences can be segmented by reason to drill down into the root causes.

 With Crown, high-level insights are instantly available, helping businesses target the causes of absenteeism in their workforce with a laser focus.
 To find out more about how Crown Time & Attendance can drive down absence levels in your organisation, talk to our specialists today!